Time tracking software for smarter billing and profit

 Data to help you get your estimating and quoting right

-Most time tracking software lets you tag time entries by type of work.
+Most tools let you tag time entries by type of work.
 When you need to quote for a new job, you can quickly see how long similar work took before.

-Know who your star employees are (or who's falling behind)
+Know who your star employees are (and who needs support)

 When you see who finishes jobs quickly, you can reward them and keep your best people.
 You can also take on more work if your team has extra capacity.

-If someone is taking longer on certain tasks, you can offer training or move them to work that suits them better.
-With clear data, you can see the results of these changes.
+If someone could benefit from additional support on certain tasks, you can offer training or move them to work that suits them better.
+With clear data, you can measure the results of these changes.

 Job tracking software keeps your team productive